MarkoMuc/nolink-func-c/material.md

 Our functions are stored in the `.text` sections, but since the section is just a byte blob, we need to extract the locations of each function.
 To do this, we use the `.symtab` section. `readelf --symbols` can come in handy to read and visualize it.

+The output of `readelf` command has various fields:
+  - `Ndx` column: tells us the index of the section, where the symbol is located.
+  - `Type`: symbol type, in our case we care about  `FUNC` type.
+  - `Size`: size of each symbol.
-The output of `readelf` command has various fields.
-The Ndx column tells us to which section the symbol belongs.
-The other important column is Value, which tells us the offset from the start of the containing section.
+  - `Value`: the name is misleading, this represents the offset from the start of the containing section in this context.
+In our case functions are offset from the `.text` section.

 ### Finding and executing a function